Co-President – Shivali Khetan, Engineering ‘14 | khetan [at] seas.upenn.edu

 Co-President – Larry Fan, Wharton ‘15 | juntian [at] wharton.upenn.edu

-Larry is a junior in Wharton, studying Finance & Marketing and minoring in Anthropology & Mathematics.
-He began his involvement with EWB during his first semester at Penn before becoming the VP of Public Relations for Penn EWB.
-He also co-chaired the EWB USA Northeast Region Conference and is currently on the Cameroon Implementation team.
-Larry looks forward to an amazing implementation trip to Cameroon and establishing opportunities to engage the Penn community at large – aspiring engineers, ambassadors, consultants, doctors and nurses alike.
+Larry is a junior in Wharton, studying Management, Finance & Marketing and minoring in Anthropology & Mathematics.
+He began his involvement with EWB during his first semester at Penn before becoming the VP of Public Relations for Penn EWB and leading the EWB-USA Northeast Region Conference.
+Currently, he is also co-leading the Cameroon project.
+Larry looks forward to yet another amazing implementation trip to Cameroon and establishing opportunities to engage the Penn community at large – aspiring engineers, ambassadors, consultants, doctors and nurses alike.
 During his free time, Larry enjoys trying new foods, traveling, and doing random, spontaneous things.
-His favorite animal is meerkats but loves his German shepherd more than anything in the world.

 VP of International Projects – Alia Lahr, Engineering ‘15 | lahralia [at] seas.upenn.edu